EvgenySerg/go-proto-patch/README.md

 # go-proto-patch
-Converting all files with .proto extension in specified folder and sub-folders and patches imports
+Converting all files with .proto extension in specified folder and sub-folders to .go files and patches imports.